Estimating Noise Correlations Across Continuous Conditions With Wishart Processes: Methods

 Our insight is to incorporate an alternative form of regularization whenever the experimental conditions are smoothly parameterized.
 For instance, a classical stimulus set used by visual neuroscientists is a grating pattern varied over $C$ orientations.
 In fact, such stimuli are commonly used for noise correlation estimation~\cite{Yatsenko2015-vy,Rumyantsev2020-ar,Stringer2021,Kafashan2021}.
 Intuitively, two gratings with nearly identical orientations should evoke similar probabilistic responses.
 Thus, as stimulus orientation is incremented, the mean and covariance of the response should smoothly change along a manifold (Fig.~\ref{fig:schematics}A).

 This idea readily extends to other experimental settings.
 For example, pure acoustic tones with smoothly varied frequencies are often used in auditory neuroscience~\cite{Merzenich1975-ko}.
 In studies of olfactory coding, isolated odorants or mixtures of odorants can be presented at smoothly varied concentrations~\cite{Kudryavitskaya2021-ky}.
 In motor neuroscience, voluntary reach movements can be cued to continuously varied target locations~\cite{Even-Chen2019-fi}.
 Finally, in the context of navigation, noise correlations have also been studied in neural ensembles coding for continuous variables like position~\cite{Hazon2022-ff} and head direction~\cite{Peyrache2015-ov}.
 In principle, the modeling approach we develop is applicable to any of these experimental settings.
+This is in contrast to experimental settings that employ a discrete set of stimuli with no underlying continuous parameterization (such as olfactory responses to distinct classes of odors).

 To formalize these concepts, let $c \in \{1, \dots, C\}$ index the set of conditions, and let $\mbx_c \in \cX$ denote the stimulus or animal behavior in condition $c$.
 For example, $\mbx_c$ could be a scalar denoting the orientation of a voluntary reach or a visual grating~(Fig.~\ref{fig:schematics}B).
 However, the model we will describe is more general than this: $\mbx_c$ could be a vector describing a multi-dimensional stimulus space.
 For example, we will later study motor preparatory activity to reach targets at different radii and angles (sec.~\ref{subsec:reaching-results}).
 In this setting, $\mbx_c$ is a 2-dimensional vector specifying these two parameters of the reach target (Fig.~\ref{fig:schematics}C, left).
 We will also study neural responses to drifting visual gratings (sec.~\ref{subsec:visual-gratings-results}).
 In this setting, $\mbx_c$ is a vector specifying the speed and orientation of the grating stimulus (Fig.~\ref{fig:schematics}C, right).